-These programs included a very successful Free Breakfast Program for children at Schools.
+These Black Panther Party programs included a very successful Free Breakfast Program for children at Schools.

-As part of the Black Power Movement, the Party also encouraged Black self-love and unity.
+As part of the Black Power Movement, the Black Panther Party also encouraged Black self-love and unity.

-Nevertheless, leaders like Huey Newton and Eldridge Cleaver were all involved in violent confrontations and shootouts with the Police.
+Nevertheless, Black Panther Party leaders like Huey Newton and Eldridge Cleaver were all involved in violent confrontations and shootouts with the Police.

-The Panthers’ activities meant Black self-determination and this made them a target of the FBI’s COINTELPRO Program.
+The Black Panther Party’s activities meant Black self-determination and this made the Black Panther Party a target of the FBI’s COINTELPRO Program.

-In 1969 the FBI regarded the Black Panthers as a Communist Organisation and enemy of the United States Government, intensifying efforts to undermine and disrupt the Panthers’ Social activities like the successful Free Breakfast Program.
+In 1969 the FBI regarded the Black Panther Party as a Communist Organisation and enemy of the United States Government, intensifying efforts to undermine and disrupt the Black Panther Party’s Social activities like the successful Free Breakfast Program.

-Government pressure intensified leading to the infamous murder Party members like Fred Hampton while asleep.
+Government pressure intensified leading to the infamous murder Black Panther Party members like Fred Hampton in his sleep.

 In addition, persecution and trials continued like the infamous ‘Pather 21’ Trial in which Tupac’s mother was a Defendant.

-The effect of all the COINTELPRO harassment was to exert such intense pressure on the Panthers that the members disbanded as the Party was officially dissolved in 1982.
+The effect of all the COINTELPRO harassment was to exert such intense pressure on the Black Panther Party that it was officially dissolved in 1982.

 Although a New Black Panther Party was formed in 1989, it has not had the same impact as the 1960s Black Panther Movement which was ultimately a casualty of the US Government’s Counterintelligence program.